I know what you’re thinking.

 This underlines the importance of focusing on the positive, of affirming what you want more of, and overall, the importance of building a healthy, thriving marriage.

-When that is in place, it’s not about how much you fight any more.
-I want you to worry more about the quality of your marriage (infusing the good) rather than the quantity of your disagreements.
+When that is in place, it’s not about how much you fight anymore.
+I want you to worry more about the quality of your marriage (infusing the good) rather than the number of your disagreements.

 Non-defensive listening is vital here.
 This is a skill that helps “partners to focus their attention on what the other person is saying and to attempt to really understand it.
 This skill reduces interruptions and the preoccupation with defending oneself and formulating retorts” (Gottman, 1994).